joshmacaraig/church-connect/README.md

 ## Deployment

-The application is deployed on GitHub Pages at: [https://joshmacaraig.github.io/church-connect/](https://joshmacaraig.github.io/church-connect/)
+The application is deployed at: [https://joshmacaraig.com/church-connect/](https://joshmacaraig.com/church-connect/)

 ### Deploying to GitHub Pages